Birth Control - Hormonal Contraceptives

 DoktorABC is the UK’s fastest-growing prescription renewal service.
-Simply complete a short online medical questionnaire, and our GP will immediately review your health profile to make sure if it’s safe for you to take the requested hormonal contraceptive.
+Simply complete a short online medical questionnaire, and an online doctor will immediately review your health profile to make sure if it’s safe for you to take the requested hormonal contraceptive.
 Your approved order is shipped next-day delivery to your chosen address in discreet packaging.

 What types of hormonal contraception are available?

 Finding the right form of contraception can sometimes be confusing, or even a bit daunting.
 There are dozens of brands to choose from, with different active hormones and dosages.
 There are also newer alternative forms of hormonal contraception like vaginal rings and contraceptive patches.

 When you’re taking hormonal prescription medicine, you need to know how it affects your body and what you’re dealing with.
 The medical jargon and terminology isn’t always clear or properly explained.
 Read on for simple explanations about combined pills, mini-pills, phasic pills, hormones, dosages, side effects and everything else that you need to know about hormonal contraceptives.